 - 1 egg, beaten with 1 teaspoon water

-Preheat oven to 375º.
+- Preheat oven to 375º.
 Let torta rise for 15-20 minutes till dough puffs up slightly.
-Brush top of the dough with an egg beaten with water.
+Brush the top of the dough with an egg beaten with water.
 Sprinkle with the remaining Parmesan cheese.

-Bake for 40-45 minutes, till browned.
-Cool for 5 minutes, then remove rim.
+- Bake for 40-45 minutes, till browned.
+Cool for 5 minutes, then remove the rim.
 Serve warm or at room temperature.

 Recipe courtesy of Bill's Aunt Alice.